Stinkfist0/kNet/README.txt

    Welcome to kNet!

-kNet is a low-level networking protocol library designed for bit-efficient realtime streaming of custom application-specified messages on top of TCP or UDP. kNet is written in C++.
+kNet is a low-level networking protocol library designed for bit-efficient realtime streaming of custom application-specified messages on top of TCP, UDP or WebSocket. kNet is written in C++.

    Supported Platforms.

 kNet has been tested to build on the following platforms:
- - Windows 7 & Visual Studio 2010 Professional
- - Windows 7 & Visual Studio 2008 Standard
+ - Windows Vista and newer & Visual Studio 2008 and newer
  - Ubuntu 9.04 & GCC 4.4.1
  - Windows 7 & MinGW GCC 4.6.1 versioned 20111118 (beware though, MinGW is not actively supported)